Automated Debian install

 sed -i 's#\(UUID=[^ ]\+\) none#\1 ${IN_TARGET_KEY_FILE}#' /etc/crypttab

-# Updater initramfs with key file
+# Update initramfs with key file

 update-initramfs -u